Table of Contents

 Those who question the validity of alpha may fall into the efficient market hypothesis (EMH) camp.
-They believe that any risk adjusted excess return is generated by luck rather than skill.
+They believe that any risk-adjusted excess return is generated by luck rather than skill.

-EMH suggests the market has already priced in all available information, so is accurately valued.
+EMH suggests the market has already priced in all available information, so it is accurately valued.
 This would mean active managers don’t necessarily have an elusive edge over anybody else.

-No matter whether you think generating market-beating returns comes down to skill or luck, we do know it’s near-on impossible to beat the market every year, and some active funds have been struggling.
+Whether you think generating market-beating returns comes down to skill or luck, we do know it’s near-on impossible to beat the market every year, and some active funds have been struggling.

-At Moneyfarm, we have nothing against active investments, but we do have a problem with the fees investors are often required to pay for active management.
+At Moneyfarm, we have nothing against active investments, but we have a problem with the fees investors are often required to pay for active management.
 Overly expensive fees can damage performance and delay investors from reaching their goals.

 The more money you can keep invested in the market, the better, as you can maximise your returns through compound interest.
-This is where your returns are reinvested to earn their own returns, and can make a real difference over the long-run.
+This is where your returns are reinvested to earn their own returns and can make a real difference over the long run.

 It’s crucial investors understand how fees impact performance.
 Whilst you can never guarantee a return from your investments, you can control how much you pay in fees.

-Of course, when it comes to passive investments, if the benchmark a fund is tracking falls in value, so will the fund.
+Of course, when it comes to passive investments if the benchmark a fund is tracking falls in value, so will the fund.
 This means it’s doing its job correctly.

 That’s why Moneyfarm builds investment portfolios that are diversified across asset classes and geographies to manage this risk.
 Diversification looks to offset any losses in your portfolio with gains made elsewhere.